 The Mara river is a hurdle to the wildebeest migration as the wildebeests have to cross the river from Serengeti most of them perishing in the jaws of crocodiles and big cats.
 In the Western part of Maasai Mara lies the Siria escarpment, Loita plains, and Maasai pastoral land.

-The Maasai Mara game reserve is owned and run by the county council of Narok which is the richest county council in Kenya due to the revenue collected as park entrance fee.
+The Maasai Mara game reserve is owned and run by the county council of Narok which is the richest county council in Kenya due to the revenue collected as park entrance fees.
 Part of the Maasai Mara which is called the Mara triangle is contracted out and privately run.
 Park fees are paid by the number of nights one spends in the Mara Conservancy.

 The Maasai Mara lies at an altitude of 1500 meters to 2100 meters.
-It rains twice a year in the game reserve that is during the long rains that fall for the month of March and May and during the short rains that fall in the month of October, November and part of December.
+It rains twice a year in the game reserve that is during the long rains that fall in the month of March and May and during the short rains that fall in the month of October, November and part of December.

 June and July are the coldest months and January and February are the hottest months.
 Temperatures during the day rarely exceed 85°F (30°C) and during the night it hardly drops below 60°F (15°C).
 Maasai Mara is a mosquito-prone area, but the campsite is sprayed with mosquito repellents and the tents have treated mosquito nets.

 Maasai Mara has a big population of wildlife.
-All big five can be seen in this reserve, a large number of ungulates are also easily visible they include the wildebeest, Thomson gazelles, grant gazelles, buffalos, rhinos, impalas, topis, elands, zebras, giraffes and duikers.
+All big five can be seen in this reserve, and a large number of ungulates are also easily visible they include the wildebeest, Thomson gazelles, grant gazelles, buffalos, rhinos, impalas, topis, elands, zebras, giraffes and duikers.
 The common predators include lions, cheetahs, leopards, hyenas, jackals and foxes.
 Maasai Mara has over 450 identified species.
 Some common birds include the common ostrich, secretary bird, Kori bustard, hornbills, storks, eagles and vultures.

-The wildebeest migration happens annually, this spectacle is considered as one of the 7th wonders of the world.
+The wildebeest migration happens annually, this spectacle is considered one of the 7th wonders of the world.
 More than a million wildebeest, accompanied by topis, zebras, gazelles and elands make their journey from Serengeti National Park to Masai Mara Game reserve.
 Many of them perish while crossing the Mara River where crocodiles and big cats make a kill on the vulnerable ungulates.

 The migration happens every year during the month of July after the long rains.
 The grass is big and plenty and for the next three months, the wildebeests clear the lush grass of the Maasai Mara.
 The migration varies annually due to climate change.
-If the climate changes and it doesn’t rain as usual the wildebeest may delay to cross over or cross over and go back since there isn’t grass to feed on.
+If the climate changes and it doesn’t rain as usual the wildebeest may delay crossing over or cross over and go back since there isn’t grass to feed on.

 Day 1: Nairobi – Maasai Mara